High school students join Scripps research expedition and blog along the way

 Mixing at the Margins is a UC Ship Funds Program-funded research cruise led by Waterhouse and Scripps graduate student Ruth Musgrave.
 The innovative UC Ship Funds Program offers students valuable leadership opportunities at sea and supports the development of the next generation of scientists.

-- Research Highlight: Bizarre to the Bone254 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish496 views